Crib Dice -- an Original Dice Game

 point.

-The point is a set of two or more dice the player chooses to set aside or
+The point is a set of two or more matching dice the player selects to set aside or

 - He can toss all unfrozen dice in an attempt to match his point